United States Postal Service: Deliveries

-The USPS is by geography and volume the globe's largest postal system, delivering 47% of the world's mail.
-As of 2021, the USPS operates 31,330 post offices and locations in the U.S., and delivers 128.8 billion pieces of mail annually, to 163 million delivery points (as of 2022).
+As of 2023, the Postal Service operates 33,641 Post Office and contract locations in the U.S., and delivered a total of 127.3 billion packages and pieces of mail to 164.9 million delivery points in fiscal year 2022.

 USPS delivers mail and packages Monday through Saturday as required by the Postal Service Reform Act of 2022; on Sundays only Priority Express and packages for Amazon.com are delivered.
+The USPS delivers packages on Sundays in most major cities.
 During the four weeks preceding Christmas since 2013, packages from all mail classes and senders were delivered on Sunday in some areas.
 Parcels are also delivered on holidays, with the exception of Thanksgiving and Christmas.
+The USPS started delivering Priority Mail Express packages on Christmas Day in select locations for an additional fee.

-The period between Thanksgiving and Christmas is the busiest time of the year for the USPS with the agency delivering an estimated 900 million packages during the period of 2018.
+The holiday season between Thanksgiving and Christmas is the peak period for the Postal Service, representing a total volume of 11.7 billion packages and pieces of mail during this time in 2022.